 7 tips for getting top management to communicate effectively with employees

 Try to implement these key actions in your quest to achieve greater support for communication by top management.
-You won’t make worthwhile progress in improving internal communication overall until top managers start to give their tangible support, and so are perceived by all staff to be championing the way by good example.
+You won’t make worthwhile progress in improving internal communication overall until top managers give their tangible support and are perceived by all staff to be championing the way by a good example.
 When they start to show their support, they will influence middle managers as well.

 1. Start by looking at your own strategic awareness

 For any communication role to succeed, we need to ensure we have wide organizational knowledge.
-Too often, we see ourselves as specialist communicators without making the effort (usually because of time pressures) to understand other departmental roles.
-We need to know enough about the administrative and operational roles so we can talk their language, and are comfortable using their professional jargon.
+Too often, we see ourselves as specialist communicators without making an effort (usually because of time pressures) to understand other departmental roles.
+We need to know enough about the administrative and operational roles to speak their language and be comfortable using their professional jargon.
 Bridging the gap is vital.

 Internal communication is often left to junior communicators.
-Even if you are junior, you can make your presence felt by actively learning the language of other departments and also making the effort to visit operational areas to learn about the frontline.
+Even if you are a junior, you can make your presence felt by actively learning the language of other departments and also making an effort to visit operational areas to learn about the frontline.

-We need to understand the mindset of the board and CEO so we can respond to their priorities and ensure we are taking the big picture into account by thinking strategically.
-Try to gain access to papers and reports presented to the board and executives.
+We need to understand the mindset of the board and CEO so we can respond to their priorities and ensure we consider the big picture by thinking strategically.
+Try to access papers and reports presented to the board and executives.
 Perhaps your boss will allow you to read some of the non-confidential ones.
 These will give you an inside knowledge of thinking at the highest levels.

 2. Use data to support your case

 Request opportunities to present to peers and other departments about communication as part of an internal stakeholder relations strategy.
-Whenever you can, relate your communication activities to your organizational and divisional goals.
-You will need repeat this often to make an impact.
-This shows you have a strategic purpose in mind as the foundation for the daily tasks.
+Relate your communication activities to your organizational and divisional goals whenever you can.
+You will need to repeat this often to make an impact.
+This shows you have a strategic purpose in mind as the foundation for daily tasks.